Brixentes: Name

 They are mentioned as Brixentes (var. -xenetis, -xenetes) by Pliny (1st c.
 AD), and as Brixántai (Βριξάνται) by Ptolemy (2nd c.
 AD).
 An identification with Strabo's Brigántioi (Βριγάντιοι) has been proposed by Ernst Meyer.

 The Celtic ethnic name Brixentes might derive from an earlier form *brig-s-ant-, built on the root brig- ('hill, hillfort').
 It has been translated as 'those living on hills/hillforts', or as 'those living in the area of *Brigsa'.

 Geography

 There is no scholarly consensus where in the Alps the Brixentes actually lived.

 Some scholars have pointed out that they are listed on the Tropaeum Alpium between the Calucones and the Lepontii, which would make modern-day eastern Switzerland or western Austria (in particular the area around Bregenz) a possible location.
-This would further corroborate the corresponding information given by Strabo about the Brigántioi and by Ptolemy about the Brixántai.
+According to Meyer, this would further corroborate the corresponding information by Ptolemy about the Brixántai and, if the two groups are identified, Strabo's evidence for the Brigántioi as well.

-Drawing on the similarity of the place name, some scholars have located the Brixentes at the confluence of the Eisack and Rienz rivers in modern-day South Tyrol, near the modern city of Brixen, which, according to this theory, could be reconstructed as *Brigsa, or *Brigsina.
-This would place their territory south of the Isarci, west of the Saevates, east of the Venostes.
+Drawing on the similarity of the place name, other scholars have located the Brixentes at the confluence of the Eisack and Rienz rivers in modern-day South Tyrol, near the modern city of Brixen, which, according to this theory, could be reconstructed as *Brigsa, or *Brigsina.
+The Barrington Atlas locates their territory south of the Isarci, west of the Saevates, east of the Venostes.